SeaseLtd/rated-ranking-evaluator/rre-dataset-generator/tests/integration/vespa-init/CHEETSHEET.md

 # Run the full CI cycle: install, start, initialize, test, and clean up.
 make ci
 ```

+What does this command do in the background?
+In detail:
 ```bash
 # ---------------- CI / ONE-SHOT IN DETAIL: ----------------
 ci: install up init test down